May-Tove/cross-course-project/README.md

 - Usa a headless CMS (in this case Wordpress) to get products from an WP Rest API
 - Conducting contextual inquiry interviews and gather user data through Hotjar
 - Analyze the result from user testing and do adjustments to the site if needed
-- Testing of the site
+- Testing of the site (WCAG guidelines and SEO)
 - Documentation of the process

 ## Built With